- Challenge Rules

 The Professional category garners much of the overall accolades and prestige.
 First place in the Professional category (or Grand Award Winner) will also have their name engraved on the Grand Trophy.

-Awards in all the categories may be composed of a mixture of cash, trips, educational scholarships, crystal wine stemware, and dining certificates
+Awards in all the categories may be composed of a mixture of cash, trips, crystal wine stemware, and dining certificates

 “CCOVI – Brock University” VQA Wine Challenge: